 Those organisations serve as representative bodies for the philanthropic community while NEF’s distinctive value lies in its expertise in re-granting through pooled funding.

-At the donors’ collaborative level, strategic decisions are taken by the Steering Committee (representing the foundations behind the pooled fund).
+At the donors’ collaborative project level, strategic decisions are taken by the Steering Committee (representing the foundations behind the pooled fund).